-Thyroid disease can be caused by different conditions, so diagnosing a thyroid condition isn’t always straightforward.
-But testing different thyroid-related hormones, vitamins, and minerals could hold the answers to the cause of thyroid symptoms.
+Thyroid disease can be caused by different conditions, so diagnosing a condition isn’t always straightforward.
+But testing different thyroid-related hormones, vitamins, and minerals could hold the answers to the cause of your symptoms.

 Diagnostic and screening procedures are regulated activities, and all formal diagnoses in the UK must come from a CQC registered doctor.

-Thyroid blood tests range from a simple blood test that looks at your thyroid hormones only to an advanced test that looks at your thyroid-related vitamins, minerals, and thyroid antibodies.
+Thyroid blood tests range from a simple blood test that looks at related hormones only to an advanced test that looks at related vitamins, minerals, and thyroid antibodies.

 Simple thyroid blood test

-A simple thyroid blood test that measures levels of thyroid-stimulating hormone, FT4 and FT3 will give a complete picture of your thyroid hormone status.
+A simple test that measures levels of thyroid-stimulating hormone, FT4 and FT3 will give a complete picture of your thyroid hormone status.

 Thyroid blood tests can show:

-- Thyroid Stimulating Hormone (TSH)– TSH is produced in the pituitary gland and stimulates the thyroid to produce thyroid hormones T4 and T3.
+- Thyroid Stimulating Hormone (TSH) – TSH is produced in the pituitary gland and stimulates the thyroid to produce thyroid hormones T4 and T3.
 TSH is produced in response to circulating levels of T4 and T3.
-When levels of T4 and T3 are low, often because of an underactive thyroid, TSH production increases to stimulate the thyroid to produce more hormones.
-So, raised TSH is commonly seen in cases of underactive thyroid.
-Low levels of TSH are often seen in response to an overactive thyroid as the body tries to reduce the production of T4 and T3.
+When levels of T4 and T3 are low, TSH production increases to stimulate the thyroid to produce more hormones.
+Raised TSH is commonly seen in underactive thyroid and low levels of TSH are seen in response to an overactive thyroid as the body tries to reduce the production of T4 and T3.

-- Free thyroxine (FT4)- FT4 is the amount of thyroid hormone T4 that is not bound to proteins in the blood and is free and available to be used by the body’s cells where it is converted into T3.
+- Free thyroxine (FT4) – FT4 is the amount of T4 that is not bound to proteins in the blood and is available to be used by the body’s cells where it is converted into T3.
 Low levels of FT4 may indicate an underactive thyroid whereas high levels may indicate an overactive thyroid.